ryan-mcclue/musings/notes.md

-mapping from pixel space to another space for loop separate line style by applying a scaling factor to direction vector, can move along it comparing floats to zero (or any equality) use a tolerance/epsilon less-than greater-than check using bash for scripts as its ubiquitous
+mapping from pixel space to another space for loop separate line style by applying a scaling factor to direction vector, can move along it comparing floats to zero for denominator or negative for square root (or any equality) use a tolerance/epsilon less-than greater-than check using bash for scripts as its ubiquitous world space coordinates. camera position is based on these. the camera will have its own axis system which we determine what it should be and then use cross product based on what we want understanding dot product equivalences

 # Modern Software is Slow
 People think that it's slow, but it won't crash (because of interpreter)